jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 **Site Token**
 ----------------

-Soon, you will be configuring an XC Node in the F5 UDF Lab Environment (Data Center) that will need a way to register itself to the Distributed Cloud Infrastructure and associate it with your tenant.
-For this you will need a Site Token.
+Soon, you will be configuring an XC Node in the F5 UDF Lab Environment (Data Center) that will need a way to authenticate to the Distributed Cloud Infrastructure and associate it with your tenant.
+For this, you will need a Site Token.

 If you are not already logged into the console, please do so now by opening the following URL in your browser:

 https://f5-xc-lab-mcn.console.ves.volterra.io/

-From the **Select service** menu, click on **Multi-Cloud Network Connectn**.
+From the **Select service** menu, click on **Multi-Cloud Network Connect**.

 |